 “For many people in Potsdam, the “old Minsk” is a site of memories,” says Stefanie Plattner, who is responsible for this project on behalf of the Hasso Plattner Foundation, “and I hope that in the future it will attract interesting encounters and discussions beyond the actual exhibitions.
 DAS MINSK Kunsthaus in Potsdam will no longer be just the site of memories, but also a venue for many new experiences for the people of Potsdam.”

 In 2019 students at the University of Applied Sciences Potsdam initiated, produced, and transmitted a radio program titled „mein minsk – gebaut. geliebt. vergessen?“ (my minsk – constructed. loved. forgotten?).
 As the debate about the demolition of the former terrace restaurant was reaching its climax, the project team asked contemporary witnesses, protagonists, and experts: What is actually so special about the “Minsk”?
 What makes this building unique?
 How did people use to work, eat, or dance there?

-It was a search for lingering traces that DAS MINSK would like to continue.
+It was a search for lingering traces that DAS MINSK Kunsthaus in Potsdam would like to continue.

-DAS MINSK is looking for contemporary witnesses to the former “Minsk” terrace restaurant.
+DAS MINSK Kunsthaus in Potsdam is looking for contemporary witnesses to the former “Minsk” terrace restaurant.
 Do you have photographs, film footage, old invitations, or personal memories that you would like to share?
 We look forward to hearing from you by post or email: email@example.com.